Robert Austin Wynns Preview, Player Props: Rockies vs. White Sox

 Robert Austin Wynns At The Plate

-- Wynns is hitting .202 with five doubles, a home run and five walks.
+- Wynns has five doubles, a home run and five walks while hitting .202.

-- In five games this season (15.6%), Wynns has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (15.6%), Wynns has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in seven of 32 games so far this year.
+- He has scored a run in seven of 32 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.